 - And melanoma of the mouth is even rarer.
 Can these two features coexist in the same body?

-“They absolutely can — pediatric melanoma is a real issue,” says Bobby Buka, a leading dermatologist in New York City, the founder of Bobby Buka MD Dermatology, contributing Founder & Chief Science Officer of the First Aid Beauty skin care line, and author of “Buka’s Emergencies in Dermatology,” and the newly launched “Top 50 Dermatology Case Studies for Primary Care.”
+“They absolutely can — pediatric melanoma is a real issue,” says Bobby Buka, MD, a NYC dermatologist and CEO of The Dermatology Specialists, and author of “Buka’s Emergencies in Dermatology” and “Top 50 Dermatology Case Studies for Primary Care.”